-4. Dating Violence
+4. Dating Violence, defined as:

-- Violence.

-- On the basis of sex,

-- · Committed by the Respondent,

-- Who is or has been in a special relationship of a romantic or intimate nature with the Complainant, and

-- Where the existence of such a relationship shall be determined based on a consideration of the following factors:

-- length of the relationship

-- type of relationship

-- frequency of the interaction between the Parties involved in the relationship.
+- a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - e.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+For the purposes of this definition: - a.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.